A Brief History of Meditation

 Meditation in the East

 Although many forms of meditation can be found in ancient religious traditions around the world, the practice as a formal component of a spiritual path is probably most closely associated with Buddhism.
 The Buddha, who lived and taught in Southeast Asia about 2600 years ago, founded an experiential path that inspired generations of practitioners to sit in mindful awareness and breathe their way to lasting peace.
-According to his teachings, meditative concentration is one of three trainings that when practiced together result in awakening, or enlightenment.
+According to his teachings which later became known as Buddhism, meditative concentration is one of three trainings that when practiced together result in awakening, or enlightenment.
 The other two are proper ethical conduct and the wisdom of seeing things as they truly are.

 Men and women who gained insight and wisdom by putting the Buddha’s teachings into practice taught others.
 And seekers would travel to learn from great teachers who often lived in cultures far removed from their own, then bring the teachings back home.
 At one point, people were practicing some form of Buddhist meditation from the territories of modern-day Afghanistan to Mongolia and from Japan to Indonesia.
 Buddhism is known to be a spiritual practice that has adapted to the cultures of the regions where it has taken root.